naihloan/NewEbook/chapters-rated-9/1-toc.md

 ---
-title: "Best books Recommended and Reviewed (Rated 9/10)"
+title: "Books Rated 9/10"
-author: Several Authors with notes from Derek Sivers' blog
+author: Other several Authors with notes from Derek Sivers' blog
 date: \today
 ---